 - Nature and gravity of the offence(s)

 - Age at the time of the offence(s)

 - Length of time since the offence(s)

 - Number of offences

 - The circumstances surrounding the offence(s) and the explanation(s) you have offered

 - Applicants response to offence(s) and rehabilitation and if your circumstances have changed since the offending behaviour

 When you are completing the Criminal Convictions and Good Conduct Declaration form or in any additional statements, ensure you address all these points so the Admissions Panel can make a decision considering all the relevant information.

-If you require any clarification on the Admisisons Panel process or require any further information please email firstname.lastname@example.org.
+If you require any clarification on the Admissions Panel process or require any further information please email email@example.com.

-As a registered student, it is your responsibility to inform your programme leader and/or personal tutor if you commit an offence during the course of your programme.
-On the anniversary of your registration you are also required to complete an Annual Declaration of Good Conduct and Good Health form.
+As a registered student, it is the student's responsibility to inform their programme leader and/or personal tutor if they commit an offence during the course of their programme.
+On the anniversary of your registration students will also be asked to complete an Annual Declaration of Good Conduct and Good Health form.
 Any changes declared on this form will be considered under the relevant University policy.